 The program allows states to allocate Housing Credits to developments they select pursuant to qualified allocation plans (QAPs) they develop that identify the type, location, and other characteristics of affordable housing needed throughout the state.
-The plans must describe the criteria agencies will apply in allocating the Credit and are subject to review on an annual basis after a public hearing and comment process.
-In this way, the Housing Credit empowers states to respond to the housing needs, priorities, and challenges that states consider most important.
+The QAPs must describe the criteria agencies will apply in allocating the Credit and are subject to review after a public hearing and comment process.
+In this way, the Housing Credit empowers states to respond to the housing needs, priorities, and challenges they consider most important.

 Housing Credit Legislative and Advocacy Information

 - NCSHA Recommended Practices (2017)

 - NCSHA Statement on the Administration’s FY 2019 Budget

 - NCSHA’s Preliminary Analysis of the Administration’s FY 2019 Budget Request and Infrastructure Plan

 - 2018 DDA and QCT Designations (Federal Register / Vol. 82, No. 174)

 - Rev. Proc.
 2017-54: Housing Credit National Pool Allocations